Scholarships (Internal and Performance-Based)

 In order to qualify for scholarships, students must attend 12 or more hours per semester and meet all requirements specific to the scholarship opportunity.

 • All scholarships are applied to Fall and Spring billing terms only.
-Scholarship monies are not applicable to summer courses unless specifically notated in the scholarship description.
+Scholarship monies are not applicable to summer courses unless specifically noted in the scholarship description.

-• Scholarships are NOT auto renewed unless specifically notated in the scholarship description.
+• Scholarships are NOT auto-renewed unless specifically noted in the scholarship description.

-• Performance Based scholarships - Recipients must meet performance and participation standards set forth by the awarder.
-Please review Performance Based Scholarship requirements for details.
+• Performance-based scholarships: Recipients must meet performance and participation standards set forth by the awarder.
+Please review the Performance-Based Scholarship requirements for details.

-• Merit Based Scholarships - Recipients must possess and maintain required cumulative GPA or other academic indicators set forth by the
+• Merit-Based Scholarships: Recipients must possess and maintain the required cumulative GPA or other academic indicators set forth by the

 • Based on Title IV regulations, scholarship totals exceeding the cost of attendance may result in a reduced offer for student loan(s) and/or institutional scholarship(s).